Providing first aid for frostbite. Methods of providing effective first aid for frostbite. The main causes leading to frostbite

 Preventive measures

-2. Use a moisturizer before going outside.
+2. Using moisturizer before going outside.

 • do not stay outside for a long time on frosty days;